AN: I know this one’s a little late, but it’s also significantly longer than normal, so, you know. That.

 “So I kinda caught you flying home one night and figured I’d say hi,” he murmured, gazing across at the boy as he crested the top of the stairwell.
 “Flight’s a pretty high level power, and I figured I-” he stopped mid word, his sentence catching oddly in his throat as he caught sight of James’ face.
 Following his gaze, Tasha could see why.
 She winced.

-Whatever coverings James had been using to hide his purity marks, they must have fallen away when the boy transformed, because there they sat, plain as day on his cheek, right below the marks of pain across his eye.
+Whatever coverings James had been using to hide his purity marks, they must have fallen away when the boy transformed, because there they sat, plain as day across his eye, right above the marks of pain along his cheek.
 It surprised her just how angry seeing them on him made her.
 What must it be like, to have ‘rape victim’ written on his face like that?
 She pushed the thought aside.

 For his part, James didn’t seem to have noticed a thing.
 He raised an eyebrow at Caleb.